Multi-Regulator Functional Renormalization Group for Many-Fermion Systems

 We can convert the two-parameter flow equations (\ref{flow_se}-\ref{vflow_4pt}) into a single-parameter flow equation by relating $k_1$ and $k_2$.
-In this paper, we simply put $k_1=k_2(\equiv k)$, and denote $\Gamma_k[\overline{\psi},\psi]=\Gamma_{k,k}[\overline{\psi},\psi]$.
-Of course, this procedure again contains arbitrariness and we can further perform another optimization.
-One possible sophisticated example is to put $k_1=c k_2$ with a constant parameter $c$, and to apply the principle of minimal sensitivity \cite{stevenson1981optimized} to the result for $T_c/\ve_F$: since physical quantities should not depend on the choice of $c$, we adopt the saddle-point value after calculating $T_c/\ve_F$ as a function of the constant $c$.
+In this paper, we simply take $k \equiv k_1=k_2 $, and adopt a simplified notation $\Gamma_k[\overline{\psi},\psi]\equiv \Gamma_{k,k}[\overline{\psi},\psi]$.
+One may alternatively choose $k_1=c k_2$ with a constant $c$ which can be determined e.g. by applying the principle of minimal sensitivity \cite{stevenson1981optimized} to some observable such as $T_c/\ve_F$.